Cesare3/GlobalTagNet/README.md

-# MPI-HGT
+# GlobalTagNet
-MPI-HGT is a method for automatically recommending issue labels.
+GlobalTagNet is a method for automatically recommending issue labels.